 Drugs are cheap and easy to obtain in Nigeria, but cheap should not be conflated with free.
-Even if it is N100 as dosage, one has to obtain money to buy it.
-This is where the female vulnerability factor arises undaunted.
-Drug addiction does start with a trial or experimentation which is simple enough, the problem begins when habituation sets in.
+Even if it is N100 as dosage, one has to earn money to buy it.
+Such is where the female vulnerability factor arises undaunted.
+Drug addiction does start with a trial or experimentation, which is simple enough; the problem begins when habituation sets in.
 Pimps around the world have long known to get women addicted easily to make them compliant to work in the sex trade.
 However, according to Ejorheya Brighademo based in Sapele and works in the tourism industry, female youth addiction is not really about prostitution.
 The drug addiction is about “escape from extreme socio-economic hardship”, says Brighademo.
 There was a time when “goscolene” (the IUPAC name for ogogoro) did the job; now it is drugs.

 Before we get self-righteous and blame the girls doing these drugs and having babies, what are their circumstances and motivations in life.
 Many are secondary or even primary school drop-outs mainly because their parents or relatives could not afford their school fees.
 Those with secondary education have no support to go further.
-Sometimes there is no money to even learn a trade like sewing, hairdressing, nail techniques, make-up, baking, event decorations or the like.
-Some cannot even get an N5,000 loan or grant to start selling food or water, in-house or elsewhere.
+Sometimes there is no money even to learn a trade like sewing, hairdressing, nail techniques, make-up, baking, event decorations or the like.
+Some cannot also get an N5,000 loan or grant to start selling food or water, in-house or elsewhere.
 Due to their poverty, they do not dress well enough to attract the attention of men with even modest cash.
 Prostitution amazingly does not work for them.
 Why would it?
 They cannot afford the hairstyles, cosmetics, clothes and shoes that would make them eligible prostitutes.
 How much hope is this for female youth and we are talking about several millions of them in Nigeria; though many are not addicted yet, we hope they never do.
 “Escape by any means necessary” would look irresistible to human beings in those circumstances.